-Bacon, crispy sage, and spaghetti are swirled in this easy and beautiful Pumpkin & Ricotta Pasta Carbonara Recipe!
+Bacon, crispy sage, pumpkin, and pasta are swirled together in this easy and beautiful Easy Creamy Pumpkin Pasta!

 Oh yes, we are so going there today.

-Full Disclosure: I reserved the bacon fat to be the base for the sauce (this is pretty true to tradition), so if you want a lighter sauce, then drain and add olive oil instead.
+I reserved the bacon fat to be the base for the sauce, so if you want a lighter sauce, then drain and add olive oil instead.

 Top with some pecorino romano cheese (my personal favorite) or shredded parmesan.
 Add the crumbled bacon and crispy sage, and you have my absolute FAVORITE savory pumpkin dish ever!